northwang-lucky/soft-storage/docs/guide/other/developer-guide.md

 ## Optional Suggestions

-Use [Visual Studio Code](https://code.visualstudio.com/) as a code editor for Smart Storage, and install the following extension:
+Use [Visual Studio Code](https://code.visualstudio.com/) as a code editor for Soft Storage, and install the following extension:

 - Code Spell Checker
 - ESLint